mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 --------------------------

 - HB3A reduction interface has been enhanced.
 A child window is added to it for users to pre-process scans and save the processed and merged data to NeXus files in order to save time when they start to reduce and visualize the data.
+ - Fix a bug in IntegrateEllipsoids and IntegrateEllipsoidsTwoStep that forced output to be weighted by the bin width.

 Imaging
 -------